adamchainz/django-version-checks/README.rst

 To add checks on your Python dependencies, check out `pip-lock <https://github.com/adamchainz/pip-lock/>`__.

 Checks use the `PEP 440 specifier format <https://www.python.org/dev/peps/pep-0440/#id53>`__ via the ``packaging`` module.
-This is the same format used by pip, allowing you to specify flexible ranges.
+This is the same format used by pip, and allows some flexibility in specifying valid version ranges.
+The ``~=`` operator is particularly useful.
+For example, you can use ``~=3.9.1`` to mean “3.9.1+, but less than 3.10.0”, allowing environments to take on patch releases without changes, but nothing more.

-Each check is documented below.
+The individual checks are documented below.

-Each check ensures that its configuration has the expected type and valid specifiers.
+Each occupies a key in the ``VERSION_CHECKS`` dictionary, and documents its supported types for specifiers.
-If not, it will show one of these system check errors:
+If a check is misconfigured with a bad type or specifier you will see one of these system check errors:

 * ``dvc.E001``: ``<check>`` is misconfigured.
 Expected a ``<type>`` but got ``<value>``.
 * ``dvc.E002``: ``<check>`` is misconfigured. ``<value>`` is not a valid PEP440 specifier.